MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/frs-event-log-error-codes.md

 ---
 title: FRS event log error codes
-description: Describes a list of events that are caused by File Replication Service (FRS).
+description: Introduces a list of events that are caused by File Replication Service (FRS).
 These events are displayed in the FRS log. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan